2009 China League One

-The 2009 China League One is the sixth season since the establishment.
-League kicked off on 28 March 2009 and is scheduled to end on 25 October 2009.
+The 2009 China League One was the sixth season since the establishment.
+The season kicked off on 28 March 2009 and ended on 25 October 2009.

-Winners and runners-up promotes to Chinese Super League next season and the last placed team was relegated to League Two.
-League One expands to 14 teams next season.
+Winners and runners-up were promoted to Chinese Super League next season and the last placed team was relegated to League Two.
+League One would be expanded to 14 teams the season after.

-Zhu Zhengrong of Shanghai East Asia scored the first hat-trick of the season against Sichuan at Shanghai Stadium on 28 Aug 2009.
+Zhu Zhengrong of Shanghai East Asia scored the first hat-trick of the season against Sichuan at Shanghai Stadium on 28 August 2009.

-Leonardo of Shenyang Dongjin scored the second hat-trick of the season against Nanchang at Shenyang Olympic Stadium on 10 Oct 2009.
+Léo Gamalho of Shenyang Dongjin scored the second hat-trick of the season against Nanchang Bayi Hengyuan at Shenyang Olympic Stadium on 10 October 2009.

-Martin of Nanchang Bayi Hengyuan scored the third hat-trick of the season against Nanjing at Bayi Stadium on 25 Oct 2009.
+Martin García of Nanchang Bayi Hengyuan scored the third hat-trick of the season against Nanjing Yoyo at Bayi Stadium on 25 October 2009.

-Promotion and Relegation
+Promotion and relegation

-After 2008 season, Jiangsu Sainty and Chongqing Lifan were promoted to Chinese Super League 2009 and Yantai Yiteng were relegated to China League Two 2009.
-They were replaced by Guangdong Sunray Cave and Shenyang Dongjin which promoted from League Two 2008 and Liaoning Whowin who relegated from Super League 2008.
+After 2008 season, Jiangsu Sainty and Chongqing Lifan were promoted to 2009 Chinese Super League and Yantai Yiteng were relegated to 2009 China League Two.
+They were replaced by Guangdong Sunray Cave and Shenyang Dongjin which were promoted from 2008 China League Two and Liaoning Whowin who were relegated from 2008 Chinese Super League.